nandan-vishnu/docs/README.md

 9. After the dependencies are installed, select File > Open Folder.

-10. Go to samples folder and select Select Folder.
-All the files for the sample are listed under the EXPLORER section in Visual Studio Code.
+10. Go to samples folder and select **Select Folder**.
+All the files for the sample are listed under the **EXPLORER** section in Visual Studio Code.

 11. Update the following steps based on the AI services you select.